 Household appliance installers perform a number of services.
 The most obvious of these involves installing stoves, washing machines and dryers, hot water heaters and similar appliances.
 In addition, household appliance installers examine appliances, make repairs, advise customers on how to use and maintain their appliances and troubleshoot appliances to ensure that they are working properly to ensure the safety of the homeowners.

-Asbestos in Households and How Household Appliance Installers May Have Come in Contact
+Asbestos in Households and How Household Appliance Installers May Come into Contact

 Household appliance installers who were in their careers prior to the realizations about the health risks associated with asbestos may have come in contact with the substance in a number of ways.
 Here are the two most likely: